Soothern and Craner Educational Foundation

 The furtherance of education or vocational training for girls or young women living in the city of Coventry.

-Applications may be made by individual girls or their families, or by the school on behalf of individuals or a group of female pupils.
+Applications may be made by individual girls or their families, or by the school on behalf of individuals or a group of female pupils, or by other relevant organisations.
 Girls or young women are normally aged under 30 years on first application.

 Typical requests cover: school uniform, sports kit, trips and excursions, specialist equipment (eg: for art or music courses).
 In particular cases we may consider applications for help with daily travel, or with computer equipment.
-Other needs may also be considered, providing that they come under the rubric of ‘education’.
+Other needs, such as course fees, may also be considered, providing that they come under the rubric of ‘education’.

 In the case of individual applications, brief details of parents’ income, outgoings and circumstances will need to be supplied.
 If insufficient information is supplied on the application form, further details will be requested by the Trustees.